yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 In the [next section](./04-feedforward-network), I'll describe the LLM's feedforward network, which makes inferences about the attention output matrix we've been developing in this chapter.
 Those two form a {dfn}`transformer block`: attention → feedforward network.
 Modern LLMs stack several of these blocks together, with each block's output feeding into the next's attention.

 I'll describe this in more detail in @05-putting-it-together.
 For now, just know that the description of "the" attention feeding into "the" feedforward network is a simplification.

+### RoPE

+As I mentioned in the previous chapter, modern LLMs don't add positional encoding to the input embeddings.
+Instead, they use something called RoPE, which gets applied in the attention layer.

+For now, I'll just mention that this exists.
+I'll describe it more in {ref}`beyond-the-toy-llm`.

 ## "The context is full"